Moskowitza/furnitureof/furniture/src/topics/Trickle-UpInnovation.md

 ## Medical Innovation Will Flow in Both Directions

 This section is, again, a collection of unorganized factoids and ides.
 I suppose the broad suggestion is to be open to adopting outside practices when they fit.
-Perhaps there should be business analysts looking for these opportunities at every organization looking for effiiencies.
+Perhaps there should be business analysts looking for these opportunities at every organization looking for efficiencies.